 Qianli Liu joined our company as chief financial officer in December 2010.
 Ms. Liu has over ten years of experience in investment banking and corporate finance.
 Before joining us, Ms. Liu served as the chief financial officer of ChinaEDU Corp.
 (NASDAQ: CEDU) from 2008 to 2010, and prior to that, as chief financial officer of MainOne Inc., an information technology company, from 2007 to 2008.
-From 2003 to 2007, Ms. Liu was a vice president at Lehman Brothers investment banking in New York.
+From 2003 to 2007, Ms. Liu was a vice president at Lehman Brothers investment banking in Hong Kong and an associate at Lehman Brothers investment banking in New York.
 From 2000 to 2001 Ms. Liu was a vice president of Trulycustom Construction, Inc., a company specializing in e-commerce of which she was also the co-founder.
 Ms. Liu received a MBA from MIT Sloan School of Management and a bachelor's degree in Mathematics and Economics from Dartmouth College.